 lado, treixadrua, godello, albariño, caiño, silveriña

-Salvaxe is the result of very old vines of Lado and Silveriña, with a mix of younger vines of Treixadura, Albariño, Godlla, and Caiño Blanco.
+Salvaxe is the result of very old vines of Lado, Treixadura, Godello, and other indigenous grapes of the area.
 The old vines add such a layer of concentrated intensity, as well as minerality and fruitiness, that they make the finished bottle stand out as truly unique.
-After some time with skins during fermentation in stainless steel, the wine is moved to new and used 500L French oak Tonneaux for nine months, giving texture and style from start to finish.
+After some time in stainless steel and with some skins as well, natural fermentation began and was then moved to new and used 500L French oak Tonneaux for ten months, giving texture and style from start to finish.
 The final bottled result is loaded with lemon citrus, yellow plums, and white flowers, as well as distinct minerality.
-A unique white that is fitting for its name and label, the Salvaxe is a serious, strong, and impressive wine.
+A very unique white that is fitting for its name and label, the Salvaxe is a serious, strong, and impressive skin-fermented white.

 viños de encostas 'mais alá'

-Máis Alá comes from the A Rúa subzone of Valdeorras on a steep hillside outside the town of Barranco Rubio.
+Máis Alá comes from the O Bolo subzone of Valdeorras on a steep hillside of old vines in A Falcoeira y Bibei.
 The altitude makes for a fresher and more acidic finished grape that is destined to make great wine.
-Only 6,000 kg/hectare were harvested in 2015 because of the rain during flowering, and the fruit onset was fairly low.
-Once to the cellar, natural fermentation began in stainless steel and was moved to both used French barrique and used tonneaux for a ten-month aging period.
+There are only 4000 plants per hectare, and the fruit was hand harvested on a flower day and brought to the cellar in Ribeiro.
+Natural fermentation began in stainless steel and then finished after being moved to used French barrels of 500 and 700 liters for a ten-month aging period (malolactic fermentation did not take place).
 The aromatics are highly intense with notes of flowers, spices, fresh fruit, and mineral.
 The palate is balanced and elegant, however very meaty and powerful as well, with rich fruit and a lot of character.
+Enjoy this wine with full-flavored foods such as soups and stews, pork dishes, hearty white fish, and roasted vegetables.

 viños de encostas 'coios'